Traveler-WM/Spider-UI/README.md

 # Spider-UI
-Spide some info from eastmoney with Python
+Crawling some info from eastmoney with Python